NTOUBiomedicalAILAB/PreRisk-CoV2/README.md

 ---

-## Expected Response Time

-**⏱️ Server will reply within 2 minutes** with:
-- ✅ `Client_Report_Decrypted.csv` (analysis results)
-- ✅ Privacy confirmation (your data deleted)

----

 ## 📊 Input Data Format
 The input consists of protein expression data (CSV format), and the output provides infection risk prediction.
-To ensure compatibility with the FHE encryption and prediction pipeline, please format your input CSV as follows:
+To ensure compatibility with the prediction pipeline, please format your input CSV as follows:

 ### CSV File Structure